-Types of Articles: Therapeutic Apheresis and Dialysis publishes peer reviewed Original Articles, Reviews, Case Reports, Clinical Treatment Guidelines, Protocols, and Communications information (including Letters to the Editor).
+Types of Articles: Therapeutic Apheresis and Dialysis publishes peer reviewed Original Articles, Reviews, Clinical Treatment Guidelines, Protocols, and Communications information (including Letters to the Editor).
 Single patient Case Reports may be considered as a Letter to the Editor.
-For such Case Reports, no more than 500 words, 3 authors, 4 references and 1 table or figure are appropriate.
+For such Case Reports, no more than 500 words, 3 authors, 4 references and 1 table or figure are appropriate-no abstract is needed.
 We particularly welcome Letters to the Editor as they provide a means of open communication between members of the apheresis community.
 All articles are peer reviewed.
 Communications include notifications of upcoming meetings, meeting summaries, standards, announcements, and abstracts of papers presented at meetings.

 Online Submission: Please submit at: http://mc.manuscriptcentral.com/tad

-Disclosure: Authors should declare any financial support or relationships that may pose conflict of interest in the Covering Letter and Acknowledgements.
+Disclosure: Authors should declare any financial support or relationships that may pose conflict of interest in the Cover Letter and Acknowledgements.

 Clinical Trials Registry: We strongly recommend, as a condition of consideration for publication, registration in a public trials registry.

-Note to NIH Grantees: Wiley-Blackwell will support our authors by posting the accepted version of articles by NIH grant-holders to PubMed Central upon acceptance by the journal.
+NIH Grantees: Wiley's will support our authors by posting the accepted version of articles by NIH grant-holders to PubMed Central upon acceptance by the journal.
 For more information visit: http://authorservices.wiley.com/bauthor/author.asp

 Acceptance: The acceptance criteria for all papers are the quality and originality of the research and its significance to our readership.
 Except where otherwise stated, manuscripts are peer reviewed by at least two anonymous reviewers and the Editor.
 The Editorial Board reserves the right to refuse any material for publication and advises that authors should retain copies of submitted manuscripts and correspondence, as material cannot be returned.
 Final acceptance or rejection rests with the Editorial Board.